julienrf/play-jsonp-filter/README.md

 ## Installation

-Add the following dependency and resolver to your build definition:
+Add the following dependency to your build definition:

 ```scala
 libraryDependencies += "org.julienrf" %% "play-jsonp-filter" % "1.2"